Hillary Forsythe ’10, D’12 has worked as a physical therapist for almost a decade. Now, she is looking to transition to counseling.

 Interested in a Graduate Fellowship?

 Are you looking to gain real-world experience while receiving a 25% tuition reduction?
 If so, consider applying to the MS in Clinical Mental Health Counseling Graduate Fellowship program.
-Each fall, fellows are paired with an LVC mentor who guides the student through real-world practical experience, whether it be research, hands-on services, or a combination.
+Each fall, fellows are paired with an LVC mentor who guides the student through real-world practical experience in support of student services at LVC.
 The program director, fellow, and mentor develop a plan that meets the needs and career aspirations of the student.
 No one student follows the same path!
 If interested in being considered for the Fall Clinical Mental Health Counseling fellowship program, applications must be received by June 1.
 Decisions will be communicated by July 1 for a Fall enrollment start.
 To learn more, please contact Dr. Cindy Vejar or email firstname.lastname@example.org.

 For WellSpan Health Employees